 We can get an idea of the history of private equity by examining the leveraged buyout, one of the principal acquisition techniques of private-equity firms.
 In a leveraged buyout, a private-equity firm that is interested in acquiring a company does not put up the entire purchase price with its own money; it also takes out bank loans and raises capital from investors.
 This spreads out the risk and increases the chances of profitability after the acquisition is completed.
 The Center for Economic and Policy Research reports that the earliest use of a leveraged buyout, to take a publicly traded company private, occurred in 1933, when managers at United Parcel Service (UPS) purchased all of the company’s shares and turned UPS into a private company.

 The era of large leveraged buyouts began in 1979 when the private-equity firm Kohlberg Kravis Roberts & Co. bought out the Houdaille Corporation, a Fortune 500 conglomerate.
 The deal was a major success for shareholders and prompted a decade of massive buyouts of publicly traded companies.
 Financial malfeasance at some private-equity firms and increased government regulation eventually slowed growth in the private-industry sector.
 The industry began to bounce back in the late 1990s.
 Since the early 2000s, private equity funds have grown tremendously.
-In June 2017, private equity firms worldwide managed $2.83 trillion in assets, according to The 2018 Preqin Global Private Equity & Venture Capital Report, up from “only” $716 billion in managed assets in December 2000.
+In June 2019, private equity firms worldwide managed $4.1 trillion in assets (up from $2.83 trillion in June 2017), according to Preqin.

 Venture Capital Sector